 Branch: A member of Hockey Canada (HC).
 The OHF is the recognized HC branch within the jurisdiction of the OHF as defined by the HC Constitution.

 Branch Championship: An OHF sanctioned series or tournament to declare champions of the OHF at the age divisions and categories as determined by the OHF Board of Directors.

-Category: A centre’s level of competition e.g. AAA, AA, A, MD, Select, House League, etc.
+Category: A centre’s level of competition e.g. AAA, AA, A, BB-B, Select, House League, etc.

 Centre: A recognized Hockey Organization within the ALLIANCE.

 Ex-Officio: A person who is either appointed or elected to any committee or body of the ALLIANCE, but does not have voting authority.
 They can participate in the discussions and have observer status.

 Geographic Subdivision: Includes a city, town, municipality, police village, rural area, or a zone as established by the OHF, ALLIANCE or an OHF Member Partner for the purpose of organizing competition.